 Other plasma and muscle changes following exercise with CM supplementation include higher levels of insulin; more efficient use of branched-chain amino acids during exercise; and facilitation of greater increases of growth hormone(21).

 Most studies indicate that an optimum dosage of 8g was sufficient to cause an ergogenic effect (performance enhancement) during resistance training(7, 24-26), however it is possible that performance benefits could be seen with dosages from 3g.

 Also, studies suggest that both a single dose(28) and multiple doses of CM(4) are safe and cause no adverse effects to the user!

 Citrulline Malate | Performance benefits

 Obviously a lot of experiments have been done to investigate what CM does in the body physiologically when consumed.
-However, similar experiments need to be examined for consumption prior to exercise to truly evaluate its benefits as a supplement and assess whether that its consumption leads to improved performance.
+However, similar experiments need to be examined for consumption prior to exercise to truly evaluate its benefits as a supplement and assess whether its consumption leads to improved performance.

-In essence, the researchers gave 8g of either CM or a placebo to two groups and measured how repetitions of flat bench press at 80% 1RM the participants could perform prior to stopping due to exhaustion.
+In essence, the researchers gave 8g of either CM or a placebo to two groups and measured how repetitions of flat bench press at 80% 1RM (one-rep max) the participants could perform prior to stopping due to exhaustion.
 What is interesting is that the CM group performed 19% more repetitions than the placebo group, and 53% more in the last set- highlighting CMs abilities to combat muscular fatigue!

-In a similar two part study(7, 25) similar results were found in a population of advanced level resistance-trained men performing upper body exercises (chin ups, reverse chin ups and push ups) and lower-body resistance exercises at 60% 1RM (5 sets of leg press, hack squat and knee extension machine).
+In a similar two part study,(7, 25) similar results were found in a population of advanced level resistance-trained men performing upper body exercises (chin ups, reverse chin ups and push ups) and lower-body resistance exercises at 60% 1RM (5 sets of leg press, hack squat and knee extension machine).